DIRECTOR, HONOLULU VA REGIONAL OFFICE

 Honolulu Regional Office

-The Honolulu RO serves the Veteran population in Hawaii and the Pacific Region, including Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands (CNMI).
-The Honolulu RO is also responsible for outreach to Veterans residing in the Insular Islands of the Republic of Palau, Federated States of Micronesia, and Republic of the Marshall Islands.
+The Honolulu Regional Office (RO) serves the Veteran population in Hawaii and the Pacific Region.
+The Honolulu RO also provides outreach to Veterans residing in the Insular Islands of the Republic of Palau, Federated States of Micronesia, and Republic of the Marshall Islands.

 The Honolulu RO administers the following benefits and services: